 Digital development can provide new routes out of poverty.
 But unless digital alternatives are developed, we risk foregoing the development benefits of new technology; entrenching new digitally-enabled systems of inequality; and enabling digital harms that damage rights and promote injustice.

 How we are addressing it:

-GDI already has the specialist research of the Centre for Development Informatics and teaching of the Development Informatics Group, plus a growing presence of data science across GDI’s other research areas.
+GDI has the specialist research of the Centre for Digital Development and teaching of the Human and Digital Development group.

 The constancy of technological change creates knowledge gaps and a broad digital development research agenda for GDI at all stages of the innovation cycle:

 - Infrastructure: supporting systemic policy and strategic actions that develop inclusive digital ecosystems (human, technical, institutional infrastructure)

 - Innovation: supporting new digital technologies that promote the achievement of the SDGs

 - Implementation: identifying and promoting good practices in design and operationalisation of digital technology

 - Impact: tracking the emerging development implications of digital technologies at micro-, meso- and macro levels